Tracking Variables

 You can use the AskAnna API to retrieve the variable information.
 It's possible to get all variables from a job, or to get the variables from a single run:

 If we go back to the example from the run page.
-If you only want get get the variable with name RUN_SUUID
+If you only want get get the variables with name model

-, with the API you could filter them by using:
+, with the API you could filter them using the query param variable_name